 All of these distros are no longer considered as part of Puppy Linux distribution, but one can be mistaken to think that they are - because of their likeness and their similar behaviours.
 All of these distributions acknowledge that they owe their existence to Puppy Linux; if not directly in code, then in idea or in spirit.

 As such, it is just natural to consider them as part of the larger Puppy Linux community.
-This larger group is called as Puppy Linux family distributions: it includes all of the official/CE releases, puplets, and these offshots too.
+This larger group is called as Puppy Linux family distributions: it includes all of the Puppy Linux distribution releases, puplets, and these offshots too.

 If you have read it this far, you may also be interested to know more about various Puppy Linux distributions that have been released in the past, and their relationship to one another.
 Head on to Puppy Linux Family Tree to satisfy your curiosity.